One, two, three, four - give your algebra class a hip-hop beat score!

 Fresh Prep in New York

-Fresh Prep is the brainchild of Urban Arts, an organization committed to advancing the intellectual, social and artistic of under-served public school students, according to the Urban Arts website.
+According to the Urban Arts website, fresh Prep is the brainchild of Urban Arts, an organization committed to advancing the intellectual, social, and artistic of under-served public school students.

 Fresh Prep is a new approach to test preparation that utilizes rap music to help students memorize facts and figures necessary to pass the state's standardized testing.
 According to the report on Take Part, the test prep program is showing significantly higher test scores for many students across the city.
 However, additional training for the curriculum may be needed to increase graduation rates to a satisfactory number.